JoeWainer/joewainer.github.io/README.md

 ## Bridging People and Technology

-Hello!
-Thanks for visiting my portfolio.
+Hi, I'm Joe.
+A Technical wWiter, and my goal is to make technology easier for everyone to understand.

+After years of writing reviews and content articles about tech, I decided it's time to start helping people by making technology more accessible.
+And the best way to do that was to become a Technical Writer.

 Below are my technical documentation projects, skills, completed courses, and education.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/joe-wainer-67264078/) or by email: <hello@joewainer.com>